 I want to tell you about a conversation I had with a friend who used to run a well-known fitness center.
 I won't tell you the name of the fitness facility because I promised her I wouldn’t.
 Trust me when I say everybody has heard of this organization.

 She told me how they used to issue a PAR-Q when new members joined.
 But, they stopped using it after they talked to the lawyers who told them – and I'm going to quote her here – “the less you know, the better.”

 That's right.
-The lawyer's told the fitness center the less they knew about their members, the better off they were from a legal perspective.
+The lawyers told the gym the less they knew about their members, the better off they were from a legal perspective.
 They had less of a chance of a successful lawsuit if they did not know the information.

 From a legal perspective, I can understand why lawyers would say this.
-Nobody wants to be sued and it’s the lawyer's job to protect their clients.
+Nobody wants to be sued, and the lawyer's job is to protect their clients.
 I get that completely.
 But, from the standpoint of the gym members -that means you – I cannot support this policy.

 When did we stop looking out for each other?